markwinter/ingenium/README.md

 ### Strategies

 Strategies receive data events from Ingestors by subscribing to a data event subject `ingenium.ingestor.data.<stock-symbol>` (or wildcard data `ingenium.ingestor.data.*`).
-Strategies produce signal events `ingenium.SignalEvent` based on an implemented trading strategy and send it to subject `ingenium.strategy.signal.<strategy-name>`
+Strategies produce signal events `ingenium.SignalEvent` based on an implemented trading strategy and send it to subject `ingenium.strategy.signal`

 ### Portfolios

 Portfolios receive signal events from Strategies and decide based on several factors whether to generate a market order event `ingenium.OrderEvent` and send it to the subject
-`ingenium.portfolio.order.<portfolio-name>`.
+`ingenium.portfolio.order`.

 ### Order Executors

 Order Executors receive market order events from Portfolios and execute the appropriate order on the exchange.
-They also return order execution events back to the Portfolio.
+They also return order execution events back to the Portfolio using the subject `ingenium.executor.execution`.
+In the case of partial fills, multiple messages are sent containing the original order id so the Portfolio can track its position.

 ## Events